0xCoto/Virgo/paper.md

 `%Comment [to Paul]: How do you suggest we cite GNU Radio?`

-Designed to be used by both researchers and students in the field of radio astronomy, `Virgo` has already been adapted by a number of small and large-aperture radio telescopes, permitting both spectral and continuum observations with great success.
+Designed to be used by both researchers and students in the field of radio astronomy, `Virgo` has already been adopted by a number of small and large-aperture radio telescopes, permitting both spectral and continuum observations with great success.
 These instruments include the ISEC TLM-18 (18m), the ACRO RT-320 (3.2m), the JRT (1.9m), the PICTOR Telescope (1.5m), among others.